Your expert guide to exploring Maya ruins in Yucatán

 If you arrive at one of the bigger archaeological sites and then decide you want a guide you’ll be able to find one there.

-📌 Note that this article is dealing with the ruins in the state of Yucatan, not across the whole Yucatan Peninsula.
+This article focuses on the ruins in the state of Yucatán, not across the whole Yucatan Peninsula.
 If you’re interested in knowing more about ruins in the other two peninsula states, Quintana Roo and Campeche, you’ll need to check out my articles on those places.

-The most famous ruins are Calakmul and Edzna although Campeche is home to many incredible Mayan pyramids and ancient cities hidden deep in the Yucatan jungle with the howler monkeys.
+Campeche – The most famous ruins are Calakmul and Edzna although Campeche is home to many incredible Maya pyramids and ancient cities hidden deep in the Yucatan jungle with the howler monkeys.

-📍 It’s also worth noting that Palenque, one of the best Mayan ruins, is located in the dense jungle of Chiapas (still in southern Mexico), and is not technically on the Yucatan Peninsula at all.
-However, it is possible to visit from the peninsula if you’re up for an epic road trip.
+📍 It’s also worth noting that Palenque, one of the best Maya ruins, is located in the dense jungle of Chiapas (still in southern Mexico), and is not technically on the Yucatan Peninsula at all.
+However, it is possible to visit from the peninsula if you’re up for an epic road trip or are taking the Maya Train.

 🚾 bathrooms 🛍 souvenir shopping 🌮 snacks 💦 water

-The biggest Mayan ruins in Yucatan are, of course, Chichén Itzá, Uxmal, and Dzibilchaltun.
+The biggest Maya ruins in Yucatán are, of course, Chichén Itzá, Uxmal, and Dzibilchaltun.
 Ek Balam and Izamal are fairly well known so they’re included in this section too.

 ⭐️ You’ll easily be able to find tours to these well-known sites.